shopware/docs/guides/plugins/apps/clientside-to-app-backend.md

 <Tab title="Custom">

-If you want to generate the JWT token yourself, you can use the following code snippet:
+If you want to generate the JWT yourself, you can use the following code snippet:

 ```javascript
 const response = await fetch('/store-api/app-system/{name}/generate-token', {